Kby2235/Life-simulator-for-Windows/game/README.txt

-Open "life-simulatorbeta.exe" to start the app.
-Open "licenses.html" for information regarding software licenses used by the app.
+Unzip life-simulatorlauncher.zip and start the game or Open "licenses.html" for information regarding software licenses used by the app.